-1.5 ALU and ALU circuits
+2.1 Arithmetic Logic Unit and ALU circuits

-The arithmetic and logic unit (ALU) is a fundamental block of all computers: it is the basis of the integer execution unit.
-Figure 15 shows the normal schematic for an ALU.
-The ALU is combinatorial, but is shown connected to a flag register, which does have a clock input.
-For a detailed example, look at the 74181 in the Texas System 74 databook.
+The arithmetic and logic unit (ALU) is a fundamental block of all digital computers.
+Figure 38 shows the schematic symbol for an ALU.
+The ALU itself is combinatorial, but it is shown connected to a flag register, that possesses a clock input.
+For a detailed example, look at the 74181 in the Texas System 74 databook or online.

-The illustrated ALU has two N-bit inputs and a 4 bit function code input.
+The illustrated ALU has a pair of N-bit inputs and a 4 bit function code input.
 The output is also N-bit.
 The function code determines what function of the two inputs is computed.
 Typical functions are add, add with carry, bitwise AND and OR, subtract and identity functions of the two inputs.
-The instruction set for the ARM microprocessor contains 16 data manipulation instructions which are a good example of the 16 most useful functions that an ALU can perform.
+The instruction set for the ARM microprocessor contains 16 data manipulation instructions that serve as a good example of the 16 most useful functions that an ALU can perform.